-Canada parliament speaker faces calls to step down after honouring Nazi
+‘Profound regret’: Canada parliament speaker resigns after honouring Nazi

 Why is Crimea so important to both Russia and Ukraine?

-“What happened on Friday is completely unacceptable,” Canadian Foreign Minister Melanie Joly told reporters on Tuesday morning.

-“It was an embarrassment to the House and to Canadians, and I think the speaker should listen to members of the House and step down.”
+“This House is above any of us.
+Therefore, I must step down as your speaker,” said Rota, who invited Yaroslav Hunka to Friday’s special parliamentary session in the House of Commons, where he recognised the 98-year-old as a “Ukrainian hero”.

-Hunka served in the 14th Waffen Grenadier Division of the Nazi’s SS military unit, said Friends of Simon Wiesenthal Center, a Jewish community group.
+Hunka served in the 14th Waffen Grenadier Division of the Nazi’s SS military unit, said the Friends of Simon Wiesenthal Center, a Jewish community group.

 He received standing ovations in the House of Commons, including from Zelenskyy and Canadian Prime Minister Justin Trudeau, who were in attendance.

-“This was an unforgivable error that puts the entire House in disrepute, and unfortunately I believe a sacred trust has been broken,” said NDP House leader Peter Julian.
-“Sadly, I don’t believe you can continue in this role.”

-Canadian broadcaster Radio-Canada also reported on Tuesday that “several influential members” of Trudeau’s Liberal cabinet said they would not be able to publicly support Rota if a motion to remove him from his speaker’s role is put forward.
+Asked about his resignation on Tuesday afternoon, Julian told reporters that steps need to be taken “to ensure that this never happens again in a Canadian Parliament”.

+He added that it remained unclear when a vote on the next speaker would take place.

-The speaker of the House of Commons is elected by fellow parliament members to preside over the proceedings.
+The speaker of the House of Commons is elected by fellow parliament members to preside over the proceedings in the chamber.

-“If we voted in favour of him, it would be as if we’re endorsing the actions he took last week,” a Liberal source, who spoke on condition of anonymity, told Radio-Canada.
-“Being stubborn and staying there, it embarrasses everyone, including the prime minister.”

 The episode came as Zelenskyy, who is Jewish, on Friday addressed Canadian parliamentarians for the second time since Russia launched its full-scale invasion of his country in February of last year.